effektif/user-docs/docs/action-types.rst

    A user task in the process editor

 A user task means a user has to perform a task.
 In the :ref:`case <cases>`, a task will be created.
-In the configuration form, following optional details can be specified:
+In the configuration form, the following optional details can be specified:

 Assignment:
     A task can be assigned to a user or a :ref:`process role <roles>`